OpenInterpreter/open-interpreter/README.md

 <br>

-> Having access to a junior programmer working at the speed of your fingertips ... can make new workflows effortless and efficient, as well as open the benefits of programming to new audiences. - [OpenAI code interpreter release](https://openai.com/blog/chatgpt-plugins#code-interpreter)
+> Having access to a junior programmer working at the speed of your fingertips ... can make new workflows effortless and efficient, as well as open the benefits of programming to new audiences. — [OpenAI's Code Interpreter Release](https://openai.com/blog/chatgpt-plugins#code-interpreter)

 <br>